-Coaches from each team will be responsible for contacting each other and deciding if a game is going to be cancelled due to poor weather or diamond playability.
-If they do decide to cancel, they will contact their own teams.
-Please try to make a decision with enough time that team travelling can contact their team before they are on the road.
-Thunder/lightning =cancel.
+- 19. Team managers from each team will be responsible for contacting each other and deciding if a game is going to be cancelled due to poor weather or diamond playability. - 20.
+If both teams agree to cancel, each team will contact their own team's players. - 21.
+Please try to decide with enough time that team travelling can contact their team before they are on the road.
+Thunder/lightning = cancel.